Make Great Promos3 Essential Techniques

 The third essential technique to create a great promo video is having a clear CALL TO ACTION.
 You’ve heard it before, but this can be the critical difference between videos that you feel good watching, and those that make you scratch your head and wonder “what was the point of that?”
 We’ve all been there.
 It’s such a time waster and no one enjoys it.
 A specific objective, such as “buy this product now”, or “follow us”, or “subscribe to the channel” are important to establish before you concept your script, your ad copy, or create your scenes.
 Knowing the intention of your video will keep it focused, and give it a chance in being effective.

 Alternatively, there are other objectives that marketing videos can achieve aside from those more forthright campaigns.
 There are times when you may be looking to have a “softer touch” in your marketing.
-They are often called nurturing campaigns, which are great for things like building trust, brand recognition, or you are simply trying to associate the brand with a certain type of story, a feeling, or sequence of images.
-Send them free training videos for example.
+They are often called nurturing campaigns, which are great for things like building trust, brand recognition, or you are simply trying to associate the brand with a certain type of story, a feeling, or sequence of images (send them a short story that reflects your brand values, or send free informational videos, for example.)
 Giving your customers these kinds of added value will help build trust and loyalty.
 These types of content may not always end with strong calls to action, but they help businesses engage audiences in gentler, more entertaining ways that simply help keep the brand in the consumers mind in positive ways.

 Stay Focused.
 Be Real.